Miles Gregory

-Miles Gregory is a New Zealand / UK theatre director, theatrical producer, arts pioneer and cultural entrepreneur.
+Miles Richard James Lattimer-Gregory is a New Zealand / UK theatre director, theatrical producer, arts pioneer and cultural entrepreneur.
 He is best known as the founder and former Artistic Director of Pop-up Globe (2015–2020), the world’s first full-scale temporary reconstruction of Shakespeare’s second Globe Theatre.
 He has directed over fifty professional Shakespeare productions around the world.
 In 2023 he co-founded the personalised AI technology company HyperCinema.

 Early life and education

 Miles Gregory was born in Wellington, New Zealand, and educated at King's College, Auckland.
 He read Modern History at Durham University (University College), completed an MFA in Staging Shakespeare at the University of Exeter, and earned a PhD in Shakespeare in Performance from the University of Bristol.

 Career

 United Kingdom

 Gregory began his career in the United Kingdom, founding the British Touring Shakespeare Company in 2000 and the Bristol Shakespeare Festival in 2004.
 He directed productions in the West End at the Westminster Theatre and served from 2008 to 2011 as Artistic Director and CEO of The Maltings Theatre & Cinema, Berwick-upon-Tweed, where he oversaw a financial and audience turnaround.
 He served as a visiting lecturer on the MA Acting programme at the Royal Central School of Speech and Drama in London from 2008 to 2010.